arsentieva/profile_backup/README.md

   - Extensive use of hooks like useState, useEffect, and useContext to manage a global state and allow for data to persist for the lifetime of the data set
   - Use of useHistory to elegantly handle page animated page transitions
 - Material UI
-  - Self-taught the basics of material UI components and theming to built a custom control widget
+  - Self-taught the basics of material UI components and theming to built a custom components

 #### Talk to me I am kinda awesome